 So there you have it, a few quotes from an enthralling man who along with regular collaborators; Jonathan Nolan (Writer), Wally Pfister (Director of Photography) and Assistant Directing Trio Nilo Otero, 2nd AD Richard Graysmark, and 2nd 2nd Greg Pawlik, has created some of the most visually and thematically stunning films of the past…well, ever.
 In a time of Digital 3D, where watching a film can feel like an experiment in torture, it is refreshing to hear a man of such stature preach traditional film-making style and its virtues and we at The Hollywood News are enchanted by such a timeless film director.

-Christopher Nolan’s latest masterpiece, starring Christian Bale, Tom Hardy, Anne Hathaway and Gary Oldman, lands in cinemas 20th July.
+Christopher Nolan’s latest masterpiece THE DARK KNIGHT RISES, starring Christian Bale, Tom Hardy, Anne Hathaway and Gary Oldman, lands in cinemas 20th July.

 Source: Directors Guild of America